armadillica/flamenco/docs/source/developer_manual/architecture.rst

 Render workflow
 ===============

 The render workflow is based on jobs.
-Once a jobs is added to brender, we automatically create tasks (collection of commands) to send to any available worker.
+Once a jobs is added to flamenco, we automatically create tasks (collection of commands) to send to any available worker.
 When all tasks are completed, the job is marked as finished.